Where: Riga and Sigulda in Latvia

 We spent our first day just wandering around the old city of Riga, and it took us a full day to see most of the key sites.
 The old city is a very accessible, atmospheric, medieval city – with lots of churches, ornate buildings, museums, modern shops, bars and restaurants.
 It must be great pre-Christmas with all of the Christmas markets.
 It’s a very pretty, atmospheric and touristy place.

 We started our explore by the Freedom Monument and the Russian Orthodox Cathedral/Church of the Nativity.
 The Church of the Nativity is a beautiful domed building, that is made of this gorgeous, gold stone that seemed to glow in the winter sunlight.
 It was so pretty and attractive and inviting.
 It made me smile.

 Just past the Church of the Nativity is the Freedom Monument.
 This is a column monument, guarded by two soldiers.
 It sits in the middle of the large pedestrianised road on the way into the old city.
 It is a good meeting point.
 That is all.
 Another good meeting point is the brown clock, just past the monument – which was sponsored by a chocolate company.
-This clock is located at the entrance to the old city – and so many Rigans meet here before a night out in the city.
+This clock is located at the entrance to the old city.
+Many Rigans use this as their meeting point for the old town.